 Note: If your airplane flies flat and level the first time, DO NOT make any further adjustments!

-☐ 3.
-If your airplane does not glide on path (C), using a hobby knife, carefully cut along the sides of the trim tabs as shown in the above photograph.
+□ 3.
+If your airplane does not glide on path (C), using a hobby knife, carefully cut along the sides of the elevator and top and bottom of the rudders.
+Repeat step 2 until proper flight is achieved.